Please, Cast your Vote for

 SO if SID can not simply continue the Tax or re-assess without doing capital improvements, what is left for us to do?

 Let me explain why I have been saying, "there are three (3) ways for SID to go".
-And as of yet, there has been no one prove financially or otherwise another way.
+And as of yet, there has been no one that has proven a way financially or otherwise another way.

 1. They can do capital improvements to trigger a re-assessment.
-Issue with this is that every lot, some 25,000 in the district, is assigned a portion of the debt incurred in the assessment to repay that debt plus any levy the commissioners impose on each year, remember I said they can only go to 10% which up to 6% can be interest and the rest (4% if they levy 10% each year) is principal.
+Issue with this is that every lot, some 25,000 in the district, is assigned a portion of the debt incurred in the assessment to repay that debt incurred to do the improvement, plus any levy (up to 10%) the commissioners impose each year.
+Remember I said they can only go to 10% which up to 6% can be interest and the rest (4% if they levy 10% each year) is principal (goes to pay off the debt (assessment) on your lot).

-Second issue is because over half of the lots within the district meant to pay their part of the assessment is sitting at state lands commission for non-payment of Taxes.
-Because these lots are not paying is not legal grounds to come back to the ones who paid and are paying their Taxes and say "Hey, we need more money to repay the loan so we are extending YOUR Taxes until we can.
+Second issue is because over half of the lots within the district meant to pay their part of the assessment (repay any loan/bond) is sitting at state lands commission for non-payment of Taxes.
+Because these lots are not paying, it is not legal grounds to come back to the ones who paid and are paying their Taxes and say "Hey, we need more money to repay the loan so we are extending YOUR Taxes or making up for those that aren't paying, until we pay off or lots start paying".
 Again, Illegal Exaction!
 This leads to my final question on this option....
-What lending institution would knowingly give SID money for projects when it knows over half of the lots that figure in the repayment system isn't going to pay one red cent and will probably have back SID Taxes forgiven or reduced.
+What lending institution would knowingly give SID money for projects when it knows over half of the lots that figure in the repayment system isn't going to pay one red cent and will probably have back SID Taxes forgiven or reduced as they have done in the past.
 So exactly how do we repay the lender when the terms of the loan comes due?
+Even if back taxes are pushed to the end of that lots accounting... what happens if the loan comes due and we are short because of those lots?

-2. Commissioners can drop the yearly levy to 6% and unless you go into the office and pay off your debt against the assessment, you will pay a yearly Tax for ever.
+2. Commissioners can drop the yearly levy to 6% and unless you go into the office and pay off your debt against the assessment (typically either $7,400 or $3,400), you will pay a yearly Tax for ever or until the Commissioners raises the levy above 6%.

-The Problem I see with this is, a 6% levy each year will not pay for the upkeep of any of the amenities.
-As we have seen over the past 4 years, we still don't have enough funding to address everything... still have not seen a lake stocked and the big money has all gone to the golf courses.
-Well, maybe one each year which i seriously doubt as after you factor in operating costs, Employees costs, Insurance, Electric, Water, Garbage.. you know all the things needed in running a business, there wont be much left over to do any serious maintenance.....
+The Problem I see with this is, a 6% levy each year will not pay for the upkeep of the amenities with our payroll.
+As we have seen over the past 4 years, we still don't have enough funding to address everything at the 10% rate... we still have not seen a lake stocked and the big money has all gone to the golf courses.
+Well, maybe we could squeeze and budget one project each year which I seriously doubt as after you factor in operating costs, Employees costs, Insurance, Electric, Water, Garbage.. you know all the things needed in running a business, there wont be much left over to do any serious maintenance.....
 God forbid a irrigation system goes down again at a golf course or the State comes and makes us fix the "High Risk" dams on each of the 7 lakes.
 By the way, yes, all 7 of the lakes has leaking levies.

 Again, factor in the reason of item 1 above and we simply have no funds!

-3. Last but not least, Unless someone can show me a Legal, Financially Sound and Responsible way to continue our SID in its current form or even as a POA, I feel that it is best for SID to use these last 10 to 12 years fixing and upgrading our amenities to prepare to convey everything to the City.
+3. Last but not least, Unless someone can show me a Legal, Financially Sound and Responsible way to continue our SID in its current form or even as a POA, please enlighten me as I'm open to anything that is in the best interest of the property owner!
+This is why my current feeling is it is for SID to use these last 10 to 12 years fixing and upgrading our amenities to prepare to convey everything to the City.

 Yes, of course the City would need to start planning right now work out ideas of how they are going to fund all this.

-My thoughts is that they would need to create a Parks and Rec District, appoint commissioners and set a Tax rate that each property is to pay.
-It will not be a whole lot different than what we currently have under SID, just that it would have oversight and controlled by the City Parks and Rec District and City Council, who by the way can apply and get grants for our amenities that SID can not.
+My thoughts on this is that they would need to create a Parks and Rec District, appoint commissioners and set a Tax rate that each property is to pay.
+It will not be a whole lot different than what we currently have under SID, just that it would have oversight and controlled by the City Parks and Rec District and City Council, and under the City, we have grants that open up to us for our amenities that SID can not.

-Having the City own all this is not this community loosing "Community Identity" as suggest.
-This is an avenue that allow us to keep the community going in the manner it is, and quite possible benefiting us citizens by being able to use this to grow our community.
-It would just be under one governmental roof. that is or has state oversight to keep everything on the up and up unlike SID who hires their auditor and has no real oversight by the county, city, or state.
+Having the City own all this is not our community loosing its "Community Identity" as suggested by some.
+This is an avenue that allow us to keep the community going in the manner it is, and quite possible benefiting us citizens by being able to use this to grow our community, if we aren't growing, we aren't going to survive.
+Also, being under the City, we now have local and state oversight to keep everything on the up and up unlike SID who hires their auditor and has no real oversight by the county, city, or state.

 You also need to understand that a working SID should not be 25,000 lots and parcels.
 SID's are better suited for smaller communities where all lots are paying their Taxes, which ours does not even get half of the lots to pay.
-Even though a City would not get over half the Taxes for the same reasons of being at State Lands Commission for non-payment of Taxes, EVERY Tax Paying property would contribute equally.
+Even though a City would also suffer the fact half the Taxes wont be collected for the same reasons of being at State Lands Commission for non-payment of Taxes, EVERY Tax Paying property would contribute equally.
 There would no longer be those "Reserved Properties" owned by select individuals not paying SID Tax as well as those properties left out of the District Boundaries such as Coopers Point and Los Indio's.
 There would not be any more favoritisms and hoodwinking the taxpayers by not paying.
 If they don't pay the taxes, they get sold on the County Court House Steps just like everyone else.

 NOW is the Time for Change!

 The Current Commissioners have had nearly 4 years to come up with a short-term and long-term plan or plans to address what we currently face, NO FUNDING in 10 to 12 years.
 4 years to have a district map created so they know who to Tax and who not to and without a district map and that knowledge, how can they truly run the SID?.
-They have had 4 years to ensure American Land Company and certain individuals pay the SID Tax on their property as they were included in the Settlement Assessment.
-Even the so called "Study Group" that SID recently disbanded and one of our candidates was a member of, had met for over a year and yet produced nothing.
+They have had 4 years to ensure American Land Company and certain individuals pay the SID Tax on their property as they were included in the Settlement Assessment of 2022.

 In the coming days and weeks, I will add some more pages to this site with examples of possible loans and how the funds work, why some could work and others not.